ilya-shevtsov/ContactsApp/README.md

 # ContactsApp
 This is a simple Contacts App.
 I allows the user to add contacts and sort them by first name, last name or phone number.

-The project is written using:
+The project is written using: Room, MVVM, Kotlin Coroutines & Flow and Compose.

 # Demonstration